 (1991, 1996) - hereafter Versions I, II, III and IV respectively - and on

-added, and four entries removed), with about thousand references in the
+been added, and one has been removed), with over a thousand references in the

 detailed listings, plus notes on several dozen possible or probable

 For each remnant in the catalogue the following parameters are given.

 In the detailed listings, for each remnant, notes on a

 variety of topics are given.
 First, it is noted if other Galactic coordinates